dotnet/AspNetCore.Docs/aspnetcore/security/authentication/2fa.md

 ### Enable two-factor authentication

-Open the *Views/Manage/Index.cshtml* Razor view file and remove the comment characters (so no markup is commnted out).
+Open the *Views/Manage/Index.cshtml* Razor view file and remove the comment characters (so no markup is commented out).

 ## Log in with two-factor authentication